AusertDream/LLM-Medical-guidance/README.md

 # LLM-Medical-guidance

+graduation project.

-Fine-tune a LLM for the medical guidance
+A fine-tuned LLM for medical guidance